soniarizo/punnet-square-ui/README.md

 ### Running the Project

+This project is hosted using AWS Amplify: [Mendel Visualization](https://main.d1m2x2p3zo9lgg.amplifyapp.com/).

-In order to run this visualization, you may first have to install Node.js if it is not already installed on your computer.
+In order to run this visualization locally, you may first have to install Node.js if it is not already installed on your computer.
 Then run "npm install" to install our dependencies.

-Once you have everything installed, navigate to the directory that this README.md is in on the command line and run the commend "npm run".
+Once you have everything installed, navigate to the directory that this README.md is in on the command line and run the command "npm run".

 ### Project Organization